 PACs & Donors

-Our research shows that PACs and donors have an active role to play in leveling the playing field for women in politics.
+Our 2020 PAC report shows that PACs and donors have an active role to play in leveling the playing field for women in politics.
 Even as some political scientists dispute the impact campaign spending has on electoral outcomes, anyone following the 2020 primaries knows that the viability of a candidate is often evaluated in part by her fundraising ability.
 Our 2020 PAC report on the 2018 election cycle, analyzes the data collected by the Center for Responsive Politics with a gender lens.
 PACs and donors have a vital role to play as changemakers in 2020 and beyond and helping to increase women's representation.

 Evergreen Recommendations for PACs and Donors

 - PACs, like political parties, should consult with organizations that recruit and train women candidates.
 Building with these organizations PACs can use their role as political gatekeepers to build a pool of candidates and design enforcement mechanisms for reaching legislative gender parity.

 - Donors should set targets for the number of women candidates they support - high impact donors should work in concert to publicize their commitment to women candidates.

 - The public should hold PACs & donors accountable for meeting their targets through withholding gifts to PACs that don't meet their target and by rewarding those that do.
 Members of membership PACs should call on their leadership to commit to funding more women and call them out when they fail.

 We would like to thank the Center of Responsive Politics for their ongoing work in tracking campaign contributions by PACs and donations to PACs, broken down by sector and industry.